J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Error budget and the impact of metallicity on photometric calibration

-Because LAMOST metallicities were used in both the calibration and the estimation of the photometric metallicity, we ensured an independent test by comparing J-PLUS metallicities with the spectroscopic values from the Apache Point Observatory Galactic Evolution Experiment (APOGEE, \citealt{apogee_dr16}) latest data release (SDSS DR16\footnote{\url{https://www.sdss.org/dr16/irspec/dr_synopsis/}}).
-The available data contains high-resolution ($R\sim22\,500$), near-infrared ($15\,140 - 16\,940$ \AA) spectra for about $430\,000$ stars covering both the Northern and Southern sky, from which radial velocities, stellar parameters, and chemical abundances of 20 species are determined.
+Because LAMOST metallicities were used in both the calibration and the estimation of the photometric metallicity, we ensured an independent test by comparing J-PLUS metallicities with the spectroscopic values from the Apache Point Observatory Galactic Evolution Experiment (APOGEE, \citealt{apogee_dr16}) data in the SDSS DR16\footnote{\url{https://www.sdss.org/dr16/irspec/dr_synopsis/}}.
+The available data contain high-resolution ($R\sim22\,500$) near-infrared ($15\,140 - 16\,940$ \AA) spectra for about $430\,000$ stars covering both the northern and southern skies, from which radial velocities, stellar parameters, and chemical abundances of 20 species are determined.

 We cross-matched the MS calibration stars with the APOGEE sample using 1 arcsec radius.
-A total flag equal to zero in APOGEE information and a J-PLUS colour $0.1 \leq (g-i)_0 \leq 1.6$ was imposed.
-This yields $2\,177$ common stars.
+A total flag equal to zero in APOGEE information and a J-PLUS color $0.1 \leq (g-i)_0 \leq 1.6$ was imposed.
+This yielded $2\,177$ common stars.
 The difference between the J-PLUS and APOGEE values was defined as

-The star-by-star difference defines a Gaussian with median $\mu = 0.03$ dex and dispersion $\sigma = 0.13$ dex.
+The star-by-star difference defined a Gaussian with median of $\mu = 0.03$ dex and a dispersion of $\sigma = 0.13$ dex.